 First, let's refresh everyone's memory as to what the Congress is and how it got that way.
 The short answer is that the Congress is composed of the same people who used to be the Board of Directors.
-The current Board of Directors is a new body that is quite small (30 members, max) compared to the Congress, and is not based primarily on local repgress, and is not based primarily on local representation the way the Congress is.
-Your entire Section may have no more than one or two members on the Board, but both your Division and
+The current Board of Directors is a new body that is quite small (30 members, max) compared to the Congress, and is not based primarily on local repauthority to elect the editor of AMERICAN FENCING and the USFA Nominating Committee (not inconsiderable powers, these, if one thinks about it).
+However, it is its advisory role that is most significant.
+If we can judge by last year - the first time that the new structure was in full operation - when members of Congress speak, the Board and the Executive Committee listen.
+It is, after all, the Congress that is the voice of the average fencer out there; the person who pays most of the freight in this organization.